Mertiq/Sign-in-Sign-up-Page/README.md

-# Sign in Sign Up Page
+# Sign in Sign up Page

 This is a project which include sign in and sign up pages made with React.